Menu

 • 4 March 2019 on Maha Shivratri.

-This is the complete schedule of upcoming Ardh Kumbh Mela in 2019.
+This is the complete schedule of the upcoming Ardh Kumbh Mela in 2019.
 Important dates for Shahi Snan are 15 January, 4 February, and 10 February.

 Further Read: